-Milk alternatives aren’t just drinkable; they’re useful in recipes.
-Try your favorite milk alternative in this overnight oatmeal recipe.
+Milk alternatives aren’t just drinkable; they’re useful in recipes, like these dairy-free appetizers.

 - Fewer calories but more ingredients than dairy milk.

 - Less fat than full-fat dairy milk (although coconut-based milks tend to be slightly higher in fat).